-Think of this like spring cleaning for your horse buddy.
-It’s definitely a lot more fun that spring cleaning the barn or house.
+- Think of this as spring cleaning for your horse buddy.
+It’s definitely a lot more fun than spring cleaning the barn or house.
 I really have no idea where the term spring cleaning comes from, but as it relates to horses, spring is a great time to get a few things done for the comfort and health of your horse.

-Here’s a handy checklist of to-do’s for your horse:
+Here’s a handy checklist of spring cleaning items:

 - Spring vaccinations.
 Nothing says “I love you” more than vaccinations against fatal diseases.
 And also non-fatal (but still horrible) diseases.
 Learn more about EEE, WEE, and WNV here, although there are others to vaccinate for as well.

 - Fecal egg count.
-This give a snap shot of some of your horse’s parasite load.
+This gives a snapshot of some of your horse’s parasite load.
 It’s convenient to do at the time of vaccinations because the Vet is standing right there.
-(Too snarky?)
+Too snarky?
 And it’s also likely that there’s horse manure in the vicinity.
 More on fecal egg counts here.

 - Your Veterinarian can also do a quick check of your horse’s teeth during the vaccination visit.
 Lots of info on your horse’s chompers can be found here.

 - A shedding plan.
 You may want to pick up a pair of grooming gloves or a shedding blade to help you out on this.
 You can also consider clipping your horse in the spring.
 Yes, he will still shed, but the hairs will be much shorter, and the warm weather won’t be uncomfortable.